khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 ##### Debug Mode:

-    %PublicDocuments%\Awesomium SDK Samples\1.7.x.x\Awesomium.NET\Assemblies\Debug
+    %PubDocs%\Awesomium SDK Samples\1.7.x.x\Awesomium.NET\Assemblies\Debug

 ##### Release Mode:

-    %PublicDocuments%\Awesomium SDK Samples\1.7.x.x\Awesomium.NET\Assemblies\Release
+    %PubDocs%\Awesomium SDK Samples\1.7.x.x\Awesomium.NET\Assemblies\Release

 #### Examining the Samples

 You should go through the source code of the included samples.
-Most of the code of the samples is commented and can be used as a fast tutorial to start working with Awesomium.NET.
+Most of the code in samples is commented and can be used as a fast tutorial to start working with Awesomium.NET.

 ### Set up a Project